-Prime and composite numbersare two of the types of number based on the number of factors they have.
+Prime and composite numbers are the two types of numbers, that differ based on the number of factors they have.
 In this lesson, the details about prime numbers and composite numbers are given in detail along with examples and chart.
-The chart if composite and prime will help to identify them easily.
+The chart of composite and prime will help to identify them easily.

 What are Prime and Composite Numbers?

-A prime number is the one which has exactly two factors, which means, it can be divided by only the number “1” and itself.
-But the number “1” is not a prime number.
+A prime number is the one which has exactly two factors, which means, it can be divided by only “1” and itself.
+But “1” is not a prime number.

 Example of Prime Number: